digital-asset/daml/unreleased.rst

 + [DAML Integration Kit] **BREAKING CHANGE** The ``-p`` / ``--target-port`` and ``-h`` / ``--host`` flags have been discontinued.
 Pass one (or more) endpoints to test as command line arguments in the ``<host>:<port>`` form.
++ [DAML Integration Kit] The reference implementation can now spin up multiple nodes, either scaling a single participant horizontally or adding new participants.
+Check the CLI ``--help`` option.
++ [DAML Integration Kit] The test tool now runs the double spend test on a shared contract in a multi-node setup (as well as single-node).